Shayankhannn/Next-Hire/README.md

 fix -- file validation and file field extention issue in registration --   done -- wasnt using array in validation

-fix -- exp level field value in create.blade --- done
+fix -- exp level field value in create blade --- done

+fix -- shedule select field its not picking value in edit mode and other rselect too

+fix -- textarea same issue as select
 ----------

 learning